Ropice: Sights

 Ropice Castle was confiscated by the state in 1945 and until the 1970s it was used as a school.
 Then it was uninhabited and fell into disrepair.
 It is currently privately owned and since 2011 gradually reconstructed.

 A parish church was built here in the second half of the 14th century and first mentioned in 1447.
-In 1733–1736 the Baroque Church of Saint Catherine was built, but was replaced by a new church in 1806 that was consecrated to the Annunciation of the Virgin Mary.
+The Church of Saint Catherine was built in the Baroque style in 1733–1736, but was replaced by a new church in 1806 that was consecrated to the Annunciation of the Virgin Mary.